alex1701c/EmojiRunner/README.md

 ### Enable Shortcuts
 This project has a EmojiRunnerCommands.khotkeys file.
 This file contains two shortcuts (of course you can change them):
-- Ctrl+Alt+Space  Shows only EmojiRunner and favourites, if one emoji is selected it gets pasted to the current text input (demonstrated in gif)
+- Ctrl+Alt+Space  Shows only EmojiRunner and favourites, if one emoji is selected it gets pasted to the current text input (demonstrated in gif).
+For this the Runner emits the Ctrl+V key combination using xdotool
 - Ctrl+Alt+Shift+Space Same as above except the favourites are not shown

 These shortcuts start Krunner using qdbus.
 For example the command to launch the favourites is: